Azure-Samples/eks-aks-migration-guide/setup-velero-backup-eks.md

 ```bash
 helm install velero vmware-tanzu/velero -f values.yaml --namespace velero --set snapshotsEnabled=true --set deployNodeAgent=true --set uploaderType="restic"
 ```
-With this command velero gets the parameters from the BackupStorageLocation config to compose the URL to the backup storage.
+With this command, velero gets the parameters from the BackupStorageLocation config to compose the URL to the backup storage.

-We can check that the Velero server was successfully installed by running this command:
+To Verify velero server installation, running the follwoing command:

 ```bash
 kubectl get pods –n velero